elalish/manifold/bindings/wasm/README.md

 This library is fast with guaranteed manifold output.
 As such you need manifold meshes as input, which this library can create using constructors inspired by the OpenSCAD API, as well as more advanced features like smoothing and signed-distance function (SDF) level sets.
 You can also pass in your own mesh data, but you'll get an error status if the imported mesh isn't manifold.
 Various automated repair tools exist online for fixing non manifold models, usually for 3D printing.

 The most significant contribution here is a guaranteed-manifold [mesh Boolean](https://github.com/elalish/manifold/wiki/Manifold-Library#mesh-boolean) algorithm, which I believe is the first of its kind.
 If you know of another, please open a discussion - a mesh Boolean algorithm robust to edge cases has been an open problem for many years.
 Likewise, if the Boolean here ever fails you, please submit an issue!
 This Boolean forms the basis of a CAD kernel, as it allows simple shapes to be combined into more complex ones.

+## Note on memory management

+Since Manifold is a WASM module, it does not automatically garbage-collect like regular JavaScript.
+You must manually `delete()` each manifold object constructed by your scripts, see https://github.com/elalish/manifold/discussions/256#discussioncomment-3944287.

 ## About the author